Azure/azure-quickstart-templates/wordpress-mysql-replication/README.md

   - Configures a http based health probe for each MySQL instance that can be used to monitor MySQL health

 ### How to Deploy
-* This template takes a dependency on the [MySQL-replication template](https://github.com/liupeirong/azure-quickstart-templates/tree/master/mysql-replication).
-Refer to the README of MySQL-Replication template to customize MySQL deployment as necessary and how to failover, backup, and restore.
+* This template takes a dependency on the [MySQL-replication template](https://github.com/azure/azure-quickstart-templates/tree/master/mysql-replication).
+Refer to the README of MySQL-Replication template for how to customize MySQL deployment, and how to failover, backup, and restore.